ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

   Besides using automated tests, also run the modified code path manually to ensure that the patch works as intended.
 * Always run CI jobs for all platforms for every pull request and include links to the jobs in the pull request.

-For more details on recommended software development workflow, see `software development lifecycle <https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#software-development-lifecycle>`_ section.
+For more details on recommended software development workflow, see `Software Development Lifecycle`_ section.

 Changes to RMW API
 ^^^^^^^^^^^^^^^^^^